 Intrinsic motivation plays a critical role in the passion with which people pursue activities.
 When people feel motivated from within, they often feel not only more committed to completing a task, they also tend to take greater enjoyment in the activity.

-Not all tasks are intrinsically motivating, however, which is why it is important to strike a balance between fostering an internal sense of motivation as well as the use of extrinsic rewards.
+Not all tasks are intrinsically motivating, however, which is why it is important to strike a balance between fostering an internal sense of motivation and using extrinsic rewards.